Zahira313/my-portfolio/README.md

 In this portfolio, you’ll find projects showcasing my ability to work with large datasets, develop insightful dashboards, and apply statistical models to solve real-world problems.
 Some of the highlights include my NHS Data Visualization project, where I developed a dashboard to uncover healthcare trends, and my Diabetes Prediction Analysis, which applied statistical techniques to identify risk factors.

-Beyond technical skills, I am a naturally curious person, and I bring a keen analytical mindset and a collaborative approach to problem-solving.
+I am naturally curious and I bring a keen analytical mindset and a collaborative approach to problem-solving.
 Whether it’s optimizing processes or translating data into meaningful narratives, I am passionate about using data to drive results.

 Feel free to explore my projects, and don’t hesitate to reach out if you’d like to connect or discuss potential opportunities.